 Your SCS account is actually a collection of accounts that all use the same credentials.
-Like your MyCarletonOne account (cmail or cunet account), you will set up your SCS credentials once and gain access to many different services.
+Like your MyCarletonOne account (cmail or cunet account), you will set up your SCS credentials and gain access to many different services.

-When you set up your SCS account using the SCS Online Account Management Link, our system looks at the courses you are enrolled in and creates accounts for each service that you are eligible for.
+When you set up your SCS account using the SCS Online Account Management Tool, our system looks at the courses you are enrolled in and creates accounts for each service that you are eligible for.
 These accounts include:

 Windows Computer Labs: The SCS computer labs use a different network than other Carleton computers and thus uses your SCS credentials to log in.
 Your Windows account is used to log into the lab computers and gives you access to the Z:\ network drive.
 Unlike other storage on the lab computers, the Z:\ drive is persistent between logins.
 This storage can also be accessed remotely in a number of ways.